danielzurek/Workshop_05/README.md

-# Workshop_05
+# Book Store REST API

 REST API of a book store or a library.
-Workshop_05 at Coders Lab Java Web Developer.
-This app has been made during 5 module at the classes with the mentor.
+This app has been made during 5 module of Java bootcamp at the classes with the mentor.